 This won’t take a place in my top favourites which are ultimately all high end ones, call me a mascara snob but they do just work better for me, but this is a really good drugstore alternative, and if you’ve been dying to try the £22 high end alternative but haven’t wanted to splash the cash this might be a good place to start if it’s something you enjoy using.

-Have you tried this hyped up mascara yet?
+Have you tried the hyped up Lash Paradise mascara yet?

 Post contains affiliate links